jesus-rangel/superhero-app-v2/README.md

 ## Technical Specs

+#### State

-The State of the App is managed using React-Redux.
+The State is managed using React-Redux.

+#### Routes

+Instead of using multiple Routes with React-Router, this App uses a single URL with conditional rendering to display what the user needs to see.

+#### Layout

-The Layout of the UI is built upon Bootswatch, a slightly customized version of Bootstrap, found here https://bootswatch.com/ (The theme for this app is bootswatch Lux).
+The Layout of the UI is built upon Bootswatch, a slightly customized version of Bootstrap 4, found here https://bootswatch.com/ (The theme for this app is Bootswatch Lux).

+#### User Authentication

+Authentication had to be performed outside of React, since I couldn't find a way to use React together with Bootstrap 4's dependency to JQuery, therefore Formik wasn't used.

+#### API

 When you search for a character, the App looks it up in the following API: https://superheroapi.com